stanwmusic/page-specific-stylesheets/readme.txt

 It keeps your style.css file clean and reduces unused style clutter.

-**New in Version 1.2**

-A new options page, allowing for the support of adding styles to any custom post type and purging of style data/plugin options on uninstall.

 **What About Efficiency?**

 There shouldn't be an issue with overhead from the plugin.
 Admin code is only executed in the admin panel and front end code is executed on the front end.
 If you're website has a large amount of page-specific styles within it that can be migrated into the plugin, it can boost performance by reducing the download size of your style.css file.